The 9 Best Cordless Brad Nailers

 video play icon

 This wiki has been updated 19 times since it was first published in January of 2019.
 If you need to place lots of nails where sunken holes or large heads would be an eyesore, you should turn to one of the cordless brad nailers on our list.
 They're powerful enough to get the job done without marring your wood, and many boast convenient features, like tool-free depth adjustment and jam release, as well as brushless motors capable of firing hundreds of brads with minimal maintenance.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Paslode 918000